Every request is validated against one or more auth modes before your handler runs. The auth config determines which modes are accepted.

 // Only accept the "web" publishable key

-withSupabase({ allow: 'public:web' }, handler)
+withSupabase({ auth: 'publishable:web' }, handler)

 // Only accept the "internal" secret key

-withSupabase({ allow: 'secret:internal' }, handler)
+withSupabase({ auth: 'secret:internal' }, handler)

 // Accept any publishable key

-withSupabase({ allow: 'public:*' }, handler)
+withSupabase({ auth: 'publishable:*' }, handler)

 // Accept any secret key

-withSupabase({ allow: 'secret:*' }, handler)
+withSupabase({ auth: 'secret:*' }, handler)

-When using named keys, ctx.authType tells you the mode and keyName on the AuthResult (from core primitives) tells you which key matched.
+When using named keys, ctx.authMode tells you the mode and keyName on the AuthResult (from core primitives) tells you which key matched.
 In the high-level withSupabase wrapper, the matched key is used internally for client creation.

-withSupabase({ allow: ['user', 'public:web'] }, async (_req, ctx) => {
+withSupabase({ auth: ['user', 'publishable:web'] }, async (_req, ctx) => {

 // Accepts either a valid JWT or the "web" publishable key

-return Response.json({ authType: ctx.authType })
+return Response.json({ authMode: ctx.authMode })

 })